letsencrypt/hashicorp-lessons/README.md

 ```

 # Workshop 1: Hello World
-This less makes usees `socat` , a simple CLI based web server.
+This less makes use of `socat`, a simple CLI based web server.
 Ensure that
 you've got it installed before continuing.

 ## Check the plan output for the `hello-world` Job